Privacy Policy Informativa sulla privacy

 6. International data transfers

 The advertising data in Section 3(b) is handled by Google’s global infrastructure and may be transferred to and processed in countries outside the EU/EEA, the UK, and Switzerland, including the United States.
-Where such transfers occur, they are protected by the safeguards Google relies upon, which include:

 • the European Commission’s adequacy decision for the United States and Google’s certification under the EU–U.S. Data Privacy Framework (and the UK Extension and the Swiss–U.S. framework), where applicable; and/or